scarlqq/Resume/README.md

 # Resume
-Template and code for automatic resume!
+Template and code for my automatic resume (°∀°)ノ